 “Wavefront-Guided” ablations in the U.S. are nearly all done on the Visx excimer platform utilizing either the original Customvue wavefront capture device or the newer iDesign device discussed above.
 These devices shine an infrared light through your eye and pick it up as it exits the pupil.
 Abnormalities of the wavefront are captured by a device known as an aberrometer and the ablation of the cornea is altered to try to minimize any abnormalities that are unique to your particular eye.
 We capture these images multiple times to ensure that we have good data before we transfer this data to our excimer laser.
 The Visx platform also applies peripheral energy pulses to minimize spherical aberration but can also provide pulses to minimize other “higher order aberrations” known as coma or trefoil to sharpen your vision after your procedure.

 As stated previously Dr. Swanic thinks both “wavefront-guided” and “wavefront optimized” treatments lead to remarkable results that are definitely a cut above “conventional” treatments which do not correct abnormalities like spherical aberration.

 Take the LASIK Self Test!
 Could you be a good candidate for LASIK?

 Frequently Asked Questions About LASIK Eye Surgery

+Are you seeking a trusted LASIK eye surgeon near me?
 Have other questions about LASIK eye surgery at Las Vegas Eye Institute?
 Contact our team today or request an appointment with Dr. Swanic!